shivamp08/cyber-city-comics/README.md

 ## Extra Features

-- **Responsive Design**: created a responsive design using vanilla CSS to accommodate devices with various screen sizes.
+- **Responsive Design**: created using vanilla CSS to accommodate devices with various screen sizes.
 - **Random Navigation**: button that navigates to a random comic strip.
 - **View Count**: Each comic page has a view count that displays the amount of times that specific comic strip has viewed on my site.
 Only counts **unique** visitors, so refreshing the page will not increase the view count.